TSltd/lydia-print-head/README.md

 - [ ] Gantry mount plate, we need the size and locations of the mount holes.
 We'd need a test rig here.
 - [ ] Modbus over TCP seems a better fit after all which gives us CAT5 shielding as well some standard connectivity.
 RS485 has no real standard plugs, ...
+- [ ] Location and size of the cabinet, what on the control panel (controls & plugs) ?

 ### Todos TimberStar